arefweb/next-app-router/README.md

 any signal whether promise has finished! `use` actually signals components like Suspense to show the fallback or not.
 Suspense can't work without `use`.

-Form the explanations above we understand that the mixture of `Suspense` and `use` in our client component that is responsible for creating a waiting for our client side MSW code, does actually work because this is the way Next.js is created and understands.
+From the explanations above we understand that the mixture of `Suspense` and `use` in our client component that is responsible for creating a waiting for our client side MSW code, does actually work because this is the way Next.js is created and understands.